webcrumbs-community/webcrumbs/temp.md

-Webcrums a work under construction.
+WebCrumbs is a work under construction.
 Later we can add usage to Readme.md:

 ## Usage

-WebCrumbs is designed to be user-friendly, whether you are a developer or non-developer.
+WebCrumbs is designed to be user-friendly, whether you are a developer or a non-developer.
 Here's a quick overview of how to get started:

 1. **Access the Admin Panel**: